network-observability/network-observability-lab/README.md

 The `netobs` utility includes five main commands to help manage the environment:

-- **`netobs setup`**: Manages the overall setup of a remote DigitalOcean droplet hosting this repository and its lab environment.
-This command simplifies the process of preparing a hosting environment for users.
+- **`netobs setup`**: Manages the setup of the lab environment.
+Use `netobs setup linux` to bootstrap a local Linux machine, or `netobs setup deploy` to provision and configure a remote DigitalOcean droplet.

 - **`netobs containerlab`**: Manages the `containerlab` pre-configured setup.
 All lab scenarios presented in the chapters operate under this network lab configuration.